Site last updated: Wednesday, March 4, 2026

 Butler County's great daily newspaper

-Sixth grader Evan Fiore checks the reference build as he competes in a LEGO speed build competition at the Old Union Presbyterian Church Saturday, Jan.
+Sixth-grader Evan Fiore checks the reference build as he competes in a Lego speed build competition at Old Union Presbyterian Church on Saturday, Jan.
 17. Matthew Brown/Butler Eagle

 Old Union Presbyterian Church buzzing with creative excitement Saturday

-ADAMS TWP — The numerous colorful little blocks scattered on the floor of Old Union Presbyterian Church would quickly become one piece, as children in second through sixth grade got their hands on them in a race to complete the model first.
+ADAMS TWP — The numerous colorful little blocks scattered on the floor of Old Union Presbyterian Church would quickly become one piece as children in second- through sixth-grade got their hands on them in a race to complete their model first.

 Saturday, Jan.
-17, was the 15th year that the church hosted its annual LEGO tournament, which has become a tradition participated in by children around the area, not just ones who are members of the church.
+17, marked the 15th year the church hosted its annual Lego tournament, which has become a tradition for children around the area, not just ones who are members of the church.

-Peter de Vriez, pastor of Old Union Presbyterian Church, said the tournament is mainly about promoting creativity and sharing with children, differentiating it from some of the competitions that take place that combine LEGO with robotics.
 Eighteen children participated in the event Saturday, each bringing their own creative energy to the fray.
-He said the church spreads the word about the competition to other churches, as well as Mars Area, Seneca Valley and Knoch school districts to invite children to compete.
+He said the church spreads the word about the competition to other churches, as well as the Mars Area, Seneca Valley and Knoch school districts.

-“The goal is to merge creativity and imagination with a social aspect,” de Vriez said Saturday.
+“The goal is to merge creativity and imagination with a social aspect,” de Vries said Saturday.
 “This is a way to make it more social.”

-The competition involved five components, from a pre-build art show, in which judges rated LEGO creations that the children made prior to coming to the event, to a speed build, where children had to assemble LEGOs to match a model as quickly as possible.
+The competition involved five components, from a prebuild art show in which judges rated LEGO creations the children made prior to coming to the event; to a speed build, where children had to assemble Lego pieces to match a model as quickly as possible.

 However, Silas also enjoyed getting the chance to show off a set he created on his own.